mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 It is advisable to wait for several blocks to consider the transaction as final.
-Please refer to the :doc:`consensus algorithm documentation <../active/consensus>` and `analysis <https://research-development.nomadic-labs.com/faster-finality-with-emmy.html>`__ to better understand block finality in Tezos.
+Please refer to the :doc:`consensus algorithm documentation <../active/consensus>` and `analysis <https://research-development.nomadic-labs.com/faster-finality-with-emmy.html>`__ to better understand block finality in Mavryk.
 `This page <https://nomadic-labs.gitlab.io/emmyplus-experiments/>`__ provides concrete values for the number of blocks one should wait.

 In the rare case when an operation is lost, how can we be sure that it